Demo2020github/Burningvatoms/README.md

 #### Burningvatoms####

-# All designes created by James Wick #
+# All designs created by James Wick #
 http://jameswickham.com